Jassem-Toumi/Online-School-Website/README.md

 # Online-School-Website
 A Static Learning Platform designed and coded by Jassem Toumi.
-The Website is built only for educational (practice) purposes.
+The Website is built only for educational purposes.
 Feel Free to Fork it and make your own contributions.
 Notes: Contact me if you need any help or if you want a permission to use it commercially.

 Resources used: